Ken has taken over Barbie’s Malibu Dreamhouse. And it’s listed on Airbnb

 Starting July 17 at 10 a.m.
 Pacific Time, anyone can request to book Barbie’s Malibu Dreamhouse on Airbnb.
 The company will select four lucky guests (two per night) to spend a night at the oceanfront villa for free on July 21 and 22.

-According to a news release, “Ken couldn’t figure out how to put a price on Barbie’s Malibu DreamHouse — after all, Ken’s thing is beach, not math!”
+According to a press release, “Ken couldn’t figure out how to put a price on Barbie’s Malibu DreamHouse — after all, Ken’s thing is beach, not math!”

 Other features of the Ken-ified dreamhouse include a cowboy-themed salon, an observation deck with a telescope overlooking the ocean, an outdoor bar and grill, an outdoor gym and a deck with a fire pit.

 On his Airbnb profile, which features Gosling’s character poster for “Barbie,” Ken says he lives his life “by two Bs: Beach and Barbie.
-And Rollerblade if you count that B.”
+And rollerblades if you count that B.”

 “I mean, do you catch waves before or after firing up the grill?
 And how do you know when to visit the horses?
 Anyway, I’m excited for you to stay the night so you can do it all and more!”